1i2hs/base-express-app-starter/README.md

 - [ ] Deploy as package on NPM registry.
 - [ ] Prepare base unit test code for base source code files.
+- [ ] Replace moment-timezone module with one of the alternatives.